oban-bg/oban_web/guides/introduction/installation.md

 Installation is complete and you're all set!
 Start your Phoenix server, point your browser to where you mounted Oban and start monitoring your jobs.

+## Next Steps (Optional)

+* Configure the dashboard connection or mount additional dashboards with the `Oban.Web.Router`

+* Configure dashboard behavior with access controls, query limits, and formtting with `Oban.Web.Resolver`

+* Attach logging and hook into telemetry events with `Oban.Web.Telemetry`

 [plv]: https://github.com/phoenixframework/phoenix_live_view
 [lvi]: https://github.com/phoenixframework/phoenix_live_view#installation
 [ba]: https://hexdocs.pm/basic_auth/readme.html